Building an HR Department: A Step-by-Step Guide + Checklist

 • Updated

-If you are in the process of getting your business off the ground, setting up an HR department should be at the top of your checklist.
+If you’re in the process of getting your business off the ground, setting up an HR department should be at the top of your checklist.

-Whether it’s a startup or a large corporation, having a quality HR team will allow you to focus on the people within the company and, arguably, this is what is going to make you successful in the long run.
+Whether it’s a startup or a large corporation, having a quality HR team will allow you to focus on the people within the company — and this is, arguably, what’s going to make you successful in the long run.

 So where do you begin?